mkbabb/parse-that/docs/tranches/B/B.md

 success product, and all are below `1x`; bootstrap, CSS and profiling are correctly not reached.
 P5 is `KILL/PRUNE` with zero credit.

-The next isolated seam is `P6-SIR`: the pure signed-integer return observation that P4 RSR never implemented, without RSR's regions, slabs or finalizer.
-It gets one executor, nonnegative cursor success, negative mismatch/fault tags, ordinary value in run state, and no wrapper, fallback, scanner, compiler, VM, generated grammar or alternate path.
-Its first cell is the same exact-M2 scale-4 immutable-success raw floor in seven fresh processes; any row below 10× kills it before bootstrap, CSS or broader planes.
-Full CSS and all downstream formation/execution edges remain blocked.
+The first `P6-SIR` packet is rejected at owner evidence `75d36ab`, `audit/P6-SIR-OWNER-SOL-ADJUDICATION-2026-07-30.md`.
+The packet correctly isolates P4's already-designed signed-step atom, but `sepBy` converts sticky `-2` faults into success at the first element, separator and later element.
+Its seven exact-M2 raw ratios, 0.9564–1.1820×, are arithmetically sound but inadmissible because timing followed a false-green taxonomy gate.
+They do not kill the conforming atom. `P6-A1` is the smallest same-seat repair: preserve the original packet, propagate `-2` at all three boundaries with exact local rollback/result probes, then rerun only the exact-M2 scale-4 raw floor in a new immutable packet.
+Any corrected raw row below 10× kills the atom before bootstrap, CSS or broader planes.
+Genealogy remains `SPLIT`, surrounding topology remains folded into P3, novelty/family credit remains zero, and full CSS plus all downstream formation/execution edges remain blocked.

 ## Debt and terminal dispositions